oneofthegeeks/ha-goto/README.md

    - Check your Client ID and Client Secret
    - Ensure your OAuth2 application is properly configured
    - Verify the redirect URI matches exactly
+   - **Re-authentication**: If tokens expire, the integration will automatically trigger re-authentication

 2. **SMS Not Sending**:
    - Check the target phone number format (include country code)